cthiebaud/openmozart.net/README.md

 ---

-*The image below contains five times MOZART (three times horizontally and two times vertically), of which 4 are clearly readable (the fifth, vertical, is in the dark).
+*The image below contains five times MOZART (three times horizontally and two times vertically), of which four are clearly readable (the fifth, vertical, is in the dark).
 The jpeg to cheat is in the directory.*

 ![5 matches](matches-5.jpg)